thenasko/mathematics-in-the-world/logic/Dirichlet.md

 The Pigeonhole principle states that if there are $$n+1$$ pigeons, and all of them sits in one of $$n$$ holes, then there has to be a hole that contains *at least* 2 pigeons.
 More generally, if there are $$mn+1$$ pigeons in $$n$$ holes, there must be a hole that contains at least $$m+1$$ pigeons.

 This argument was popularized by [Peter Gustav Lejeune Dirichlet](http://en.wikipedia.org/wiki/Peter_Gustav_Lejeune_Dirichlet) in 1834.
-It is also common to refer to the idea as Dirichlet's principle.
+It is also common to refer to the idea as Dirichlet's principle or the Dirichlet principle.

 (TODO: Tell the story about the inhabitants of Paris.)